Mets manager Callaway, pitcher Vargas fined after fiery confrontation with reporter

 "I think everybody deserves respect regardless of job title or role," Callaway said at his pregame news conference Monday, "and I hope people can understand that this is a tough game played by passionate competitors and I hope moving forward that we can all do our jobs honestly, critically, and understand that other people are involved."

-Callaway declined to apologize publicly for the incident, saying: "I don’t need to tell my side.
+Callaway initially declined to apologize publicly for the incident, saying: "I don’t need to tell my side.
 That doesn’t help me in any way.
 It was a misunderstanding, obviously.
 For things like that to happen, it’s always a misunderstanding ...
 It's just something that happened and we have to move forward."

+However, the Mets manager later called the media back into the clubhouse, where he informed them that he had apologized privately to Healey.

+"I regret the distraction it's caused to the team," Callaway said.
+"It's something I'm not proud of, I'm not proud of the distraction.
+I'm not proud of what I did to Tim, so, for that, I'm definitely sorry."

 Vargas said Monday that the issue was "an unfortunate distraction."